astitva3110/astitva3110/README.md

 <h1 align="center">Hi 👋, I'm Astitva Rai</h1>
 <h3 align="center"> Pursuing my Bachelor's degree in Computer Science and Engineering.
-I'm passionate about backend development, with a focus on Node.js.
+I'm passionate about backend development, with a focus on Node.js and also learning Django.
 Always eager to learn and explore new technologies.
 Let's connect and collaborate on exciting projects! 🚀</h3>

 <hr>
 </div><h3 align="left">Languages and Tools:</h3>